dkershaw10/docs-specs/best-practices-concept.md

 ## Reliability and support

 1. Honor DNS TTL and set connection TTL to match it.
-This ensures availability in case of failovers
+This ensures availability in case of failovers.

 2. Open connections to all advertised DNS answers.

 3. Always log the *request-id* and *timestamp* from the HTTP response header.
 This is required when escalating issues or reporting issues in StackOverflow or to Microsoft Customer Support.